rmikehodges/hideNsneak/README.md

 Overview
 ---------
-hideNsneak provides a simple interface that allows penetration testers to build ephemeral infrastructure -- one that requires minimal overhead. hideNsneak can:
+hideNsneak provides a simple interface that allows penetration testers to build and manage infrastructure -- one that requires minimal overhead.

+hideNsneak can:

 * *`deploy`, `destroy`, and `list`*